Daph-Apex/Cybersecurity-Portfolio/labs/01-home-lab/README.md

 ## Network Configuration

-The virtual machines were configured using:
+Each virtual machine was configured with:

-- NAT Adapter
+- **NAT Adapter** to provide internet connectivity for software updates and package installation.
-- Host-only Adapter
+- **Host-only Adapter** to enable isolated communication between the virtual machines without exposing the lab directly to the external network.

-This configuration provided internet connectivity while allowing secure communication between the virtual machines.
+This configuration created a controlled environment suitable for practicing networking and cybersecurity tasks.

 ---